JN0V/WaterMeter/docs/circuit_protection.md

 ### Component Ratings
 - Ensure all resistors are rated for at least 1/4W power dissipation
-- Zener diode should handle at least 500mW
 - Use components with appropriate voltage ratings (>30V for 24V side)

 ### Testing Procedure